Agent Skills: Spec Tests: Intent-Based Testing for LLM Development

 Critical: Intent statement must appear immediately above the code block, between the H3 header and the assertion block.
 Section-level intent does not count—each test case needs its own WHY directly before its code block.

 Each test must include a fenced code block.
-Missing code blocks fail with [missing-assertion].
+Missing code blocks are skipped with [missing-assertion].

 Test Location & Targets